 Hike around Lynn Canyon Park and Suspension Bridge

 I will admit, the suspension bridge was pretty scary.
-Márcio stopped in the middle to get a few photos, but I just grabbed the side rope and walked across as fast as possible.
+Márcio stopped in the middle to get a few photos, but I grabbed the side rope and walked across as fast as possible.
 Once we made it across we hiked through Lynn Canyon Park and down to a small beach.
 A few people (and dogs) were jumping in the water.
-The climb back up from the beach was challenging but mostly exciting.
+The climb back up from the beach was challenging but exciting.
 It might be time for us to get a good pair of hiking boots.
 My Nike's were a bit slippery!

 Granville Island was nice, I'm glad we went, but it was more of a tourist dive.
 There is a public market there, it's great for groups because they serve everything from tea and coffee to bagels, meat, and apple pie.
 I also found great gelato!
 There's also an area with many small shops — great for finding gifts!